Penguin: Palaeeudyptines

 During the Late Eocene and the Early Oligocene (40–30 mya), some lineages of gigantic penguins existed.
 Nordenskjoeld's giant penguin was the tallest, growing nearly 1.80 m tall.
 The New Zealand giant penguin was probably the heaviest, weighing 80 kg or more.
 Both were found on New Zealand, the former also in the Antarctic farther eastwards.

 Traditionally, most extinct species of penguins, giant or small, had been placed in the paraphyletic subfamily called Palaeeudyptinae.
 More recently, with new taxa being discovered and placed in the phylogeny if possible, it is becoming accepted that there were at least two major extinct lineages.
 One or two closely related ones occurred in Patagonia, and at least one other—which is or includes the paleeudyptines as recognized today – occurred on most Antarctic and Subantarctic coasts.

 Size plasticity was significant at this initial stage of radiation: on Seymour Island, Antarctica, for example, around 10 known species of penguins ranging in size from medium to large apparently coexisted some 35 mya during the Priabonian (Late Eocene).
-It is not known whether the palaeeudyptines constitute a monophyletic lineage, or whether gigantism was evolved independently in a restricted Palaeeudyptinae and the Anthropornithinae – whether they were considered valid, or whether there was a wide size range present in the Palaeeudyptinae as delimited (i.e., including Anthropornis nordenskjoeldi).
+It is not known whether the palaeeudyptines constitute a monophyletic lineage, or whether gigantism evolved independently in a restricted Palaeeudyptinae and the Anthropornithinae – whether they were considered valid, or whether there was a wide size range present in the Palaeeudyptinae as delimited (i.e., including Anthropornis nordenskjoeldi).
 The oldest well-described giant penguin, the 5 ft-tall Icadyptes salasi, existed as far north as northern Peru about 36 mya.

 Gigantic penguins had disappeared by the end of the Paleogene, around 25 mya.
 Their decline and disappearance coincided with the spread of the Squalodontidae and other primitive, fish-eating toothed whales, which competed with them for food and were ultimately more successful.
 A new lineage, the Paraptenodytes, which includes smaller and stout-legged forms, had already arisen in southernmost South America by that time.
 The early Neogene saw the emergence of another morphotype in the same area, the similarly sized but more gracile Palaeospheniscinae, as well as the radiation that gave rise to the current biodiversity of penguins.